-The vast majority of product labels that you see on the shelves of your local supermarket are probably basic opaque labels (typically o white material).
+The vast majority of product labels that you see on the shelves of your local supermarket are probably basic opaque labels (typically on white material).
 The product inside the packaging can’t be seen through the label material.
 While this traditional type of label printed on paper or plastic can be extremely effective, there is another option that takes a more minimal approach to labeling.
 Printing transparent product labels on a clear plastic material can allow for a clean, minimalist design that allows the product to be featured through the packaging.

 While transparent labels are not right for every product, they can work wonders for some.
-The benefit of having a transparent product label is that the label can be designed to allow the product inside the packaging to be part of the presentation itself.
+The benefit of having a custom transparent label is that the label can be designed to allow the product inside the packaging to be part of the presentation itself.

 Minimalist design has been a growing trend for several years in many areas of design, including label design.
 Choosing a transparent product label can go a long way in achieving this "no label" effect.
-The image below is a great example of how products from different categories have effectively used transparent labels to allow the contents to become part of the presentation.
+The image below is a great example of how products from different categories have effectively used clear product labels to allow the contents to become part of the presentation.

 While transparent product labels may not be used as abundantly as opaque labels, they can still be great choices for many different product categories.
-Whether you're labeling a beverage, bath and body product, e-liquid for electronic cigarettes, neutraceuticals, or even food, transparent labels can help your product stand out from the rest.
+Whether you're labeling a beverage, bath and body product, e-liquid for electronic cigarettes, neutraceuticals, or even food, custom transparent labels can help your product stand out from the rest.

-Along with the unique presentation that can be achieved with clear labels, there are several factors to consider when designing the artwork for your labels.
-When creating artwork for labels, the designer needs to remember that any area that does not have a specific image or color assigned will be transparent on the finished label.
+Along with the unique presentation that can be achieved with clear product labels, there are several factors to consider when designing the artwork for your labels.
+When creating artwork for custom transparent labels, the designer needs to remember that any area that does not have a specific image or color assigned will be transparent on the finished label.